nilprasadbirajdar/ObjectARx_Assignments/Project3/readme.md

 ## Overview

-This ObjectARX application defines a custom command, "MYCOMMAND," that displays the message "Hello <Name> in the world of AutoCAD" when the user enters the command in the AutoCAD command line.
+This ObjectARX application defines a custom command, "AddCommand," that displays the message "Welcome in the world of AutoCAD" when the user enters the command in the AutoCAD command line.

 ## Initialization